-No matter how much natural talent they have, actors and actresses can all benefit from some amount of formal training.
-A college education is a great way to gain knowledge and experience related to your craft, and can also be instrumental in forging the connections that lead to your big break.
-Regardless of its role in producing quality actors, obtaining a college education can come with all of the drama of a made for TV movie, especially when it comes to finding the money to pay for school.
-Luckily, there are acting scholarships out there to help you perfect your skills without acquiring tragic amounts of student loan debt.
+Regardless of how much natural talent actors and actresses may have, there are many benefits that come from formal training.
+A college education is a great way to gain knowledge and experience related to your craft, and can be instrumental in forging the connections that lead to your big break.
+Obtaining a college education can come with much drama, literally, and especially when it comes to finding the money to pay for school.
+Luckily, there are acting scholarships out there to help you perfect your skills without acquiring large amounts of student loan debt.

-To help propel your work in the performing arts, here are a few scholarship opportunities for acting students.
-Many acting scholarships are college-specific, while others go to members of particular communities, or to acting students who best personify an organization’s mission.
+To help prompt your involvement in the performing arts, here are a few scholarship opportunities for acting students.
+Many acting scholarships are college-specific but there are also many community and organization-specific scholarships.
 You can find more acting scholarships, as well as awards based on your other talents and interests by conducting a free college scholarship search.